kcp-dev/kcp/docs/content/setup/production.md

 It's therefore recommended to start with a sharded setup instead of working with a single root shard only.
 This not only improves realiability and performance, but can also help ensure newly developed kcp client software does not by accident make false assumptions about sharding.

+### High Availability

+To improve resilience against node failures, it is strongly recommended to not just spread the workload across multiple shards, but also to ensure that shard pods are distributed across nodes or availability zones.
+The same advice for etcd applies to kcp as well: Use anti-affinities to ensure pods are scheduled properly.

 ### Backups